SazinSamin/Samin_Reading_Room/Data Structure/Tree/Binary search tree/Traverse/README.md

 #### Postorder traversal
       - Postorder traversal is used to delete the tree.
       -
       It read the node data from bottom to top.

+#### Inorder traversal
+      - inorder traversal is same as depth-first-search for tree.
+      -

 [Wiki link-> Tree Traverse](https://en.wikipedia.org/wiki/Tree_traversal)